PythonistaGuild/MystBin/README.md

 - Run `docker compose up -d` to start the services.
   - If you want to use redis for session/limit handling, run with the redis profile: `docker compose --profile redis up -d`
   - The redis container doesn't expose connections outside of the network, but for added security edit `redis.conf` and change the password.

+  - Backing up the database to the host file system is **opt in**.
+You can use the `backup` profile with docker-compose to spin up the sidecar container for performing backups.